WillAdams/gcodepreview/README.md

 Note that there is now a specific command for setting up the stock:

-  setupcut(stocklength, stockwidth, stockthickness, "Top", "Lower-Left");
+  setupstock(stocklength, stockwidth, stockthickness, "Top", "Lower-Left");

 (options for it match those of Carbide Create, or will eventually)